f5devcentral/sslo-script-tools/internal-layered-architecture/README.md

 This utility works on BIG-IP 14.1 and above, SSL Orchestrator 5.x to 8.x.

 ### Description:
 The SSL Orchestrator Internal Layered Architecture pattern is designed to both simplify configuration and management, and expand the capabilities of an SSL Orchestrator deployment.
-Far too often these configurations can get complex, where large security policies or multiple topologies are required to satisfy different traffic pattern needs.
+Too often these configurations can get complex, where large security policies or multiple topologies are required to satisfy different diverse traffic pattern needs.
 Or, a configuration may require non-strict changes that later make management and upgrades challenging.
 Consider however, that across multiple security rules and multiple topologies, there are basically FOUR actions that are performed for any traffic pattern:

   - Allow / block
   - TLS intercept / bypass